elotroalex/chiens/_texts/translation.md

 - and the mooring lanterns;
 - all sniffs
 - the hours ring
-- and spread out at the touch of my hands,
+- and spread out at the brush of my fingers,
 - the flames spread out.
 - Me too, I am a flame.
 - I spread out.
 I am the hour.